-In this case, the big existential questions we mentioned can be explored within the context of religious texts and teachings because those texts and teachings have been developed through rich lineages over thousands of years and they often mark the highest achievements of culture.
+In this case, the big existential questions we mentioned can be explored within the context of religious texts and teachings, because those texts and teachings have been developed through rich lineages, over thousands of years, and often mark the highest achievements of culture.

-The problem is that organized religions often lose sight of spiritual content and degrade it by not understanding it and by using it for worldly ends by prioritizing politics, cultural issues, and financing.
+The problem is that organized religions often lose sight of spiritual content, and degrade it, by not fully understanding it, and by using it for worldly ends, prioritizing politics, cultural issues, and financing.

 9 Ways to Become More Spiritual